walkerRnD/codebuff/musings.knowledge.md

 [] It keeps requesting files that are already in its context.
 Need to highlight those paths again somewhere?
     - Requests a file before editing that it just got.
-[] Knowledge files should be treated more like regular files, but with system prompts to frequently include them [] Was able to start a concurrent request after cancelling the last one...
+[] Knowledge files should be treated more like regular files, but with system prompts to frequently include them

+-- Instead, of below, apply edits immediately.
+Track all changes for a message via an id.
+Fix conccurent request by subscribing/unsubscribing to response with id.
+[] Give it a new marker token that will await all file changes, so then it can run tsc or tests, etc.
+    - It is using grep to see if changes went through, but they haven't so gets in a loop.
+[] Was able to start a concurrent request after cancelling the last one...